lifsys/intelisys/README.md

 - Groq: groq-llama, groq-fast
 - MistralAI: mistral-large

-## New in Version 0.2.4
+## New in Version 0.2.5

 - Prepared package for PyPI update
 - Updated version number in relevant files
-- Maintained all improvements from version 0.2.3
+- Maintained all improvements from previous versions

 ## API Reference